mr2726/EventLink/README.md

     *   Enable Firestore database.
     *   Obtain your Firebase project's configuration credentials.
     *   Update the Firebase configuration in `src/lib/firebase.ts` with your project's details.
     *   Set up Firestore Security Rules.
-A basic starting point for development is provided in the project documentation or comments.
+Basic rules are provided in project discussions, but ensure they match your security needs.
+For development, you might need permissive rules:
+        ```json
+        rules_version = '2';
+        service cloud.firestore {
+          match /databases/{database}/documents {
+            match /events/{eventId} {
+              allow read: if true;
+              allow create: if true; // Or more specific to your auth
+              allow update: if true; // Or more specific to your auth
+              allow delete: if true; // Or more specific to your auth
+            }
+          }
+        }
+        ```
+4.  **Set up Lemon Squeezy (Optional for Full Simulation):**
+    *   If you intend to test the webhook flow:
+        *   Create a Lemon Squeezy account and a product.
+        *   In your Lemon Squeezy store settings, go to Webhooks.
+        *   Create a new webhook.
+The "Payload URL" will be your deployed application's API endpoint (e.g., `https://your-app-domain.com/api/lemonsqueezy-webhook`).
+For local testing, you might need a tool like `ngrok` to expose your local server to the internet.
+        *   Note the "Signing secret" provided by Lemon Squeezy.
+        *   Create a `.env.local` file in your project root (if it doesn't exist, copy `.env` and rename it).
+        *   Add your Lemon Squeezy signing secret to `.env.local`:
+            ```
+            LEMONSQUEEZY_WEBHOOK_SECRET="your_lemonsqueezy_webhook_signing_secret_here"
+            ```
+        *   Ensure the checkout URL in `src/app/event/[id]/page.tsx` points to your Lemon Squeezy product.

-4.  **Run the development server:**
+5.  **Run the development server:**
     ```bash
     npm run dev
-    # or
-    yarn dev
-    # or
-    pnpm dev
     ```
     The application should now be running on `http://localhost:9002` (or your configured port).

-5.  **Run Genkit (for AI features, in a separate terminal):**
+6.  **Run Genkit (for AI features, in a separate terminal):**
     ```bash
     npm run genkit:dev
     ```